carpentries-incubator/scientific-metadata/index.md

 ## Dear instructor

-We prepared some [General Lesson Information](general-lesson-information.html) for you as a starting point :smile:
+We prepared some [General Lesson Information](general-lesson-information.html) for you as a starting point :wink:

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::